friendlyrobotnyc/Droidcon2017NYC/apollo_graphql_talk/apollo_graphql.md

 #[fit] need code example of prefetch
 ---
 #[fit]HTTP Caching is about as well as you can do in REST
-# Apollo Introduces a Normalized Cache - Apollo Store
+#[fit] Apollo Introduces a Normalized Cache
+#[fit]Apollo Store

 ---
 #Apollo Store
+- Allows multiple queries to share same cached values
+- Great for things like Master/Detail
 - Caching is done Post Parsing
 - Each field is Cached Individually
-- Allows multiple queries to share same cached values
-- Great for things like Master/Detail
 - Apollo ships with both an in memory and a disk implementation of an Apollo Store
+- You can even use both at same time

 ---
-#Apollo Store
+#How Does Apollo Store Work?
--Each Object in Response will have its own record with ID -All Scalars will be merged together as fields
+- Each Object in Response will have its own record with ID
+- All Scalars will be merged together as fields
--When we are reading from Apollo, it will seamlessly read from Apollo Store or network
+- When we are reading from Apollo, it will seamlessly read from Apollo Store or network

 ---
 #Settings Up Bi-Level Caching with Apollo Store